esheldon/wq/README.md

 ---------------

-You can either submit using a job file, written in YAML, or by sending the commands as an argument
+You can either submit using a job file, written in YAML, or by sending the commands as an option

     wq sub job_file
+    wq sub -c command

+For example, here is how to run the command "wc file" using a command argument

-    wq sub -c "commands"
+    wq sub -c "wc file"

 The job file contains a "command" and a set of requirements; see the Job Files section for more details.
 You can also send requirements using -r/--require

     wq sub -r "requirements" job_file
     wq sub -r "requirements" -c "commands"